gladjs/glad/README.md

 ##### How To?

 What if i'm not using json? `this.cache({ max: 2, strategy: 'LFU', type: 'html' })` you can pass in an additional parameter called type.
 This can be any type that express understands.

+How do I enable caching in development?
+You can enable caching in development by either using the cache flags `--enable-cache` when starting up your server or console.
+Or you can do it in an initializer by setting `Glad.cache.disabled = false`

+How do I disable caching in non-development environments?
+You can disable caching in development by either using the cache flags `--disable-cache` when starting up your server or console.
+Or you can do it in an initializer by setting `Glad.cache.disabled = true`

+How do I progromatically enable or disable Glad caching based on something else, like an environment variable?
+You can set `Glad.cache.disabled` anywhere you want based off of anything.
+(The preferred way is to do this in an initializer)

 <br/>